LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/create-model/_index.md

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [add-bootstrap branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/add-bootstrap) of `CodingEventsJava` repository.
 The final code presented in this video is found on the
 [create-model branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/create-model).
-As always, code along with the videos on your own `coding-events` project.
+As always, code along with the videos on your own `codingevents` project.
 {{% /notice %}}

 ### Create a Model Class - Text